 Lower Down Video Resolution

-Your streaming device might be incompatible with the higher-resolution programs available on Disney Plus, resulting in a tinny or hollow sound.
+Your streaming device might be incompatible with the higher-resolution programs available on Disney Plus, resulting in a hollow sound.

 To fix this, launch “Disney Plus” on your streaming device, choose a title you want to watch, select “Quality,” and set it to “Low.”

-Another way to lower the video quality on the app is to select a title and go to “Details” / “App Settings.”
+Another way is to select a title and go to “Details” / “App Settings.”
 Now, choose “Moderate” or “Save Data” and select “Save” to apply the changes.

-Afterward, watch a movie or show on Disney Plus and see if the audio still sounds tinny.
+Afterward, watch a movie or show on Disney Plus and see if the problem recurs.

 Replace HDMI Cable